MarcusKorea/Employee-Database-A-Mystery-in-Two-Parts/README.md

 In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words, you will perform:

-1. Data Engineering
+1. Data Engineering/ Data Modelling

-3. Data Analysis
+2. Data Analysis

-Note: You may hear the term "Data Modelling" in place of "Data Engineering," but they are the same terms.
-Data Engineering is the more modern wording instead of Data Modelling.

 ## Instructions